Howard County child custody lawyer

 Physical custody

 Physical custody involves the residence of the child.
 Here, too, the Court will consider the child’s best interests.
-The Court has to take into account factors such as the location of each parent’s residence and availability, the child’s age and stage of development, and each parent’s ability to provide a safe and stable home environment.
+The Court has to consider factors such as the location of each parent’s residence and availability, the child’s age and stage of development, and each parent’s ability to provide a safe and stable home environment.

 In most cases, the Court will favor a shared physical custody arrangement, with exceptions only being made when the other parent is deemed unsafe or unfit to care for the child.